davidrot/svelte-micro-router/README.md

-Svelte-micro-router is what the name is already saying.
+Svelte-micro-router does what it says on the tin.
 It is very micro, please keep this in your mind if you are missing some features.

 # Features